Hardware-Assisted Parameterized Circuit Execution: Time Profiling

-\textbf{Host Computer Software Layer:} the application layer initiates this layer for circuit execution.
-Like the application layer, this layer also runs on the desktop as a Python module.
-This layer initiates the circuit execution by compiling and assembling the circuit and transferring the output to the software running on the control hardware by acting as a client in a remote procedure call (RPC).
-After the circuit execution, it reads the data from the RPC server running on the control hardware and passes it to the application layer.
-This layer has the following stages and sub-stages:
+The profiling in the \textbf{Host Computer Software Layer} is triggered by the application layer during circuit execution.
+This layer also runs on the host computer as a Python module.
+It initiates circuit execution by compiling and assembling the circuit and transferring the output to the software running on the control hardware, acting as a client in a remote procedure call (RPC).
+After circuit execution, it reads the data from the RPC server running on the control hardware and passes it to the application layer.
+This layer has the following stages and sub-stages: \begin{itemize} \item Compile: This stage converts the circuit from the native control software gate format into control hardware-specific assembly instructions.
+This involves translating the gate-level representation of the circuit into pulse instructions and resolving the timing. \item Assemble: This stage converts the assembly language instructions into machine code, which is the binary representation that can be directly executed by the \texttt{QubiC} distributed processor. \item RunAll on Host: This stage encompasses the time to run the circuits and obtain the result data, equivalent to \emph{Build and Run} in the application layer. \begin{itemize} \item Run on Host: This sub-stage measures the runtime of the circuits from the perspective of the host computer, including the time spent on communication with the control hardware via RPC. \item Data Sort: This sub-stage converts the raw IQ data received from the control hardware into a distribution of bitstrings, representing the measurement outcomes of the quantum circuit. \end{itemize} \item Client/Server: This post-processing stage calculates the time taken for data transmission between the RPC client (on the host computer) and the RPC server (on the control hardware).
+This measurement helps to understand the communication overhead from the overall execution time. \end{itemize}